gonzonia/area-card-plus/README.md

 # Support my work

-If you like my work it would be nice if you support it.
-You don't have to but this will keep me motivated and i will appreciate it much! <br>
+This card was developed by <a href="https://github.com/xbourner">xbourner</a>.
+If you like the card, it would be nice to support it!
+You don't have to but this will keep xbourner motivated and xbourner will appreciate it much! <br>

-You can also join my Discord Server to leave a feedback, get help or contribute with ideas :)
+You can also join xbourner Discord Server to leave feedback, get help or contribute with ideas :)

 [![Discord](https://img.shields.io/discord/1341456711835455609?style=for-the-badge&logo=discord&logoColor=%237289da&label=Discord&color=%237289da)](https://discord.gg/RfVx7hmZD3)
 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?&logo=buy-me-a-coffee&logoColor=black&style=for-the-badge)](https://www.buymeacoffee.com/bourner)